How To Write a Business Plan for a Loan That Gets Approved

 Company Overview: Who You Are and Why You'll Succeed

-The company overview sets the stage for your loan application.
+The company overview, sometimes called the company description, sets the stage for your loan application.
 It gives lenders the context they need to trust that your business is viable and ready to grow.

-Next, share your mission statement—a brief sentence or two explaining why your business exists.
+2. Share your mission statement.
+This should be a brief sentence or two explaining why your business exists.
 This information helps lenders connect with your purpose and understand your long-term focus.

-Finally, show why you're different.
-Highlight your value proposition—what sets you apart from competitors.
+4. Show why you're different.
+Highlight your value proposition: what sets you apart from competitors?
 Ideas for what to highlight could include your pricing model, faster delivery, better customer service, or a niche product with high demand.

-Together, these elements show lenders that you're not just passionate — you're prepared.
+Together, these elements show lenders that you're prepared in addition to passionate.

 Lenders want proof that you know your market and understand your customers.
 This section gives them confidence that there's real demand for your business and that you've done your homework.

-Start by identifying your target market.
-Who are your ideal customers?
-Define their age, location, income level, or business type — whatever details help paint a clear picture.
+1. Identify your target market.
+Who are your ideal target customers?
+Define their age, location, income level, or business type (whatever details help paint a clear picture).
 The more specific, the better.

-Finally, give an overview of your marketing plan.
+4. Give an overview of your marketing plan.
 How will you reach your customers?
 Mention channels like social media, paid ads, email marketing, or in-person events.
-Show that you have a strategy to get in front of your audience — and a plan to convert them.
+Show that you have a strategy to get in front of your audience, and a plan to convert them.

-Lenders don't just want to know what you sell — they want to know how you plan to sell it.
+Lenders want to know what you sell and how you plan to sell it.
 This section outlines how you'll attract and retain customers, convert leads into sales, and keep revenue flowing.

 Talk about pricing, too.
 Show that your pricing aligns with your market, and explain how it supports your overall revenue goals.